coder83431/VPN-Setup-and-Usage-Proton-VPN-/README.md

 </p>

 6. Its now time to clean up your Azure resources.
-Make sure to delete the resource group and resources you created in Step 2 and ensure to disconnect from the Proton VPN server.
+Make sure to delete the resource group and resources you've create and ensure to disconnect from the Proton VPN server.